fwmechanic/k_edit/README.md

 I use [DebugView](http://technet.microsoft.com/en-us/sysinternals/bb896647.aspx) to capture the output from the DBG macros which are sprinkled liberally throughout the source code.

-The "distro" of MinGW which I use pointedly DOES NOT include GDB.
+The "distro" of MinGW which I use pointedly DOES NOT include `gdb` (updt: the newest (64-bit-only) MinGW distro I use does include `gdb`, and I have used it a couple of times).
 I only use a debugger to debug crashes, so I use DrMinGW as a minimalist way of obtaining a symbolic stack-trace when a crash occurs.
-See gnumakefile for instructions on how to compile K for use with DrMinGW.
+See GNUmakefile for instructions on how to compile K for use with DrMinGW and `gdb`.

-Basic Tutorial
+Basic Function/Command Tutorial
 ========

  * to edit file filename, run `k filename`.
 For cmdline invocation help, run `k -h`